1 out of 5

-Somewhere in Canada, in 1989, an actual crew of people got together for a “horror” movie, spent (apparently) a few thousand dollars to leave their camera running, canted at odd angles; with a lot of runtime dedicated to mopping up various fluids with paper towels, wonderful foley effects crackling out of your speakers; making unsubtle “nods” to the aforementioned Evil Dead, or Last House on the Left, or… Guinea Pig?; bashing papier-mâché, goop-filled molds of ant creatures (i.e. the titular Things, I think) for about twenty minutes; watering down their beer; and then overdubbing the whole thing with fart and belch sound effects.
+Somewhere in Canada, in 1989: an actual crew of people got together for a “horror” movie and spent (apparently) a few thousand dollars to leave their camera running, canted at odd angles; dedicated a lot of runtime to mopping up various fluids with paper towels, wonderful foley effects crackling out of your speakers; made unsubtle “nods” to the aforementioned Evil Dead, or Last House on the Left, or… Guinea Pig?; they bashed papier-mâché, goop-filled molds of ant creatures (i.e. the titular Things, I think) for about twenty minutes; they watered down their beer; and then they overdubbed the whole project with fart and belch sound effects.

 I know you think this sounds great.
 I, too, thought I was privy to something special, when the opening “dream sequence” of one of the three “leads” has him wandering in his basement, demanding a de-robed lady give him a baby – and I cannot describe how unabashedly un-acted this dialogue delivery is – giving way to the other two “leads” driving up to this same house for some cabin-in-the-woods hang time, which randomly cuts between them finding a Necronomicon, throwing bottle caps at the camera (cool!), admiring paintings, admiring lamps, opening and closing the fridge, opening and closing the cupboard, talking about watching the “bestiality channel” on TV, and then, climactically (no, not at all), one character disappears (i.e. is no longer shown on screen) into a “mouse hole” or possibly the “third, fourth or fifth” dimension.